ajberkley/cl-binary-store/README.md

 # cl-store-faster

-A fast and reasonably customizable serializer/deserializer of Common Lisp objects to compact binary format.
+A fast and reasonably customizable serializer/deserializer of Common Lisp objects to a binary format.

-Currently has a bunch of sbcl specific code though it shouldn't be too hard to make work with other systems, just not top of mind right now. (see TODO).
+Currently this is sbcl specific, but I'd like to fix this up to work on other implementations, but it isn't my goal since every other implementation (except the commercial ones) are just too slow for me.

+This project works, has some test coverage, but is not finished yet.
+I expect it to be polished and released mid-January 2025.

+> :warning: This is a work in progress, do not rely on it yet!

 ## Focus
 - Data that has multiple references to the same object as well as circular references
   - This dominates serialization time (but you can disable this feature to get crazy speeds)
   - Complex list circularity and references (other than to the head of lists, separately disableable as well))
 - Speed and compactness
-- Extensibility for specialized data
+- Extensibility for specialized data and objects
 - Should work out of the box without any effort with an easy programmer / user interface
-- Serialization deserialization on the same architecture --- I don't do endianess conversion.
+- Serialization deserialization on the same architecture
+- 64-bit only currently (and it'll stay that way unless someone else cares).

 ## General features